adarshdg4567/gigaboard-v1/journal.md

 # GigaBoard v1 — Chaos Log

+total number of hours spent: 8 hours

 yo. this is the official journal of mistakes, accidental wins, and ctrl-z moments for building my first custom keyboard
-called it **GigaBoard v1** because it sounds powerful even though i’m winging 90% of it
+called it **GigaBoard v1** because it sounds powerful.
 —

 **June 19**